FREQUENTLY ASKED QUESTIONS:

 Scheduled matches, work parties and maintenance activities take priority over general member/guest use of the ranges.

-All ranges are closed on Thursday until the work party finishes, and for Quarterly announced work days.
+All ranges are closed on Thursdays, and for Quarterly announced work days.

 Shotgun: The shotgun range may be used by members and non-members only during scheduled trap shooting times, normally 9:30 a.m. to 12 noon on Friday and Saturday.
 The Patterning board is available though outside these hours.